ParkinsonLab/cell4d/README.md

 # Cell4D
 ---

-Cell4D is a C++\-based graphical spatial stochatic cell simulator capable of simulating a wide variety of cellular pathways.
+Cell4D is a Linux-and-MacOS C++\-based graphical spatial stochatic cell simulator capable of simulating a wide variety of cellular pathways.
 Molecules are simulated as particles within a user-defined simulation space under a Smoluchowski-based reaction-diffusion system on a static time-step basis.
 At each timestep, particles will diffuse under Brownian-like motion and any potential reactions between molecules will be resolved.
 Simulation space is divided into cubic sub-partitions called c-voxels, groups of these c-voxels can be used to define spatial compartments that can have optional rules that govern particle permeability, and reactions can be compartment-specific as well.

 The program can be run in a graphical mode where the user can view the simulation state as it is being modelled, or a non-graphical mode if only the model data output is desired.
 Data output includes a count table for all molecules in each compartment in a .tsv format, JSON particle position logs that record the position and state of all particles at regular time-step intervals, as well as intermediate JSON checkpoint files that can be used to resume simulations without needing to start over from the beginning.

 ## Installation
 ---

-This program can be run on MacOS or Linux systems.
+This program can be run on MacOS or Linux systems only.
 To install, navigate to the directory containing the Cell4D files and type:

 ```bash
 ./build_and_run.sh
 ```

-This script will download all required dependencies of Cell4D and compile the source files into an executable named "simulation"
+This script will download all required dependencies of Cell4D and compile the source files into an executable named "simulation".

 ## Usage
 ---